ZandileMajozi12/ZandileMajozi12/README.md

 $ added a signup button on html
 $ added styling on a button in css
 $ added a link on html
+$ added color and background color in css